xnat-ville/Upload_OHIF_ROI/.github/ISSUE_TEMPLATE/pyohif-development-request.md

 ---
 name: PyOHIF Development Request
-about: For when there is a request for a feature
+about: For when there is a request for a feature.
 title: "[PyOHIF Dev]"
 labels: enhancement
 assignees: WilkinsonK